unionlabs/union/docs/docs/06_joining_the_testnet/01_obtaining_uniond.md

 ### Creating a Chain Config & State Folder

-Before running this docker image, we'll want to create a folder to host the chain configuration and state.
+Before running this Docker image, we'll want to create a folder to host the chain configuration and state.

 You can create this wherever you would like, but we'll be doing so in our current user's home directory.